-Diablo - Tips and Tricks for Beginners
+"Diablo": Tips and Tricks for Beginners

-Diablo sets itself apart from most other games of the genre (even from its own sequel!) because, although you can potentially wipe out whole groups of enemies by blindly throwing yourself into them, the strategy rarely pays off.
+Diablo sets itself apart from most other games of the genre (even from its own sequel!) because, although you can potentially wipe out whole groups of enemies by blindly throwing yourself into them, that approach rarely pays off.
 It's much better to use a healthy dose of strategy.

-Diablo - Tips and Tricks for Beginners
+Assorted Tips and Tricks for Beginners

 - Most shop items aren't that good.
 Those that are will probably be too expensive for you, unless you luck out.
 What I'm trying to say is: Don't buy items from shops.